shantamcbain/comserv2/Comserv/root/Documentation/templates/hosting_signup_templates.md

 # Hosting Signup Templates

-**Last Updated:** April 12, 2025
+**Last Updated:** August 30, 2025
 **Author:** Shanta
 **Status:** Active

 ## Overview

 The hosting signup templates provide the user interface for the hosting signup process.
 These templates include the signup form and the success page displayed after a successful signup.
+The system now includes duplicate site prevention and a complete site deletion feature.

 ## Template Files